markusheinonen/markusheinonen.github.io/advice.md

 **Study math**.
 You want to understand algebra, calculus, probability, statistics, measure theory, functional analysis, differential geometry, complex analysis, and optimisation.

-**The story of a research project**.
+**The usual story**.
 Science builds incrementally on top of earlier results.
 The earlier state-of-the-art is the bedrock, and your contribution sits on top.
 The steps are
 1) Understand the research domain, and read all papers on it
 2) Be able to reproduce earlier, state-of-the-art results
 3) Demonstrate a significant short-coming in state-of-the-art
 4) Find or adapt a known solution to the type of problem

-**Understand the foundations**.
+**Read books**.
 Courses, Wikipedia or blogs do not give deep understanding.
 Reading textbooks cover-to-cover is useful to obtain holistic knowledge.
 You want to understand mathematical foundations (Deisenroth), statistical learning (Gelman, Tibshirani), classic machine learning (Bishop, Murphy) and deep learning.
 Delving deeper into advanced topics is even better.
 If you only read one book, choose Bishop or Tibshirani.
 Great books are:
 - On math: Deisenroth et al [“Mathematics for machine learning”](https://mml-book.github.io/)
 - On modern ML: Murphy [Probabilistic machine learning](https://probml.github.io/pml-book/) series, Bishops' [Deep Learning](https://www.bishopbook.com/)
 - On learning theory: Mohri et al [Foundations of machine learning](https://cs.nyu.edu/~mohri/mlbook/), Shalev-Shwartz et al [Understanding Machine Learning](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/)